carfreesc/carfreesc.github.io/notes.md

 ## Snow and hills

 Snow is typically cleared pretty quickly and the roads are salted to the point that they are fine to bike on, but you'll probably want to take extra care to avoid ice and traffic after a storm.
 Most of the major off-road paths are theoretically cleared in the winter.
-The exceptions I am aware of are in the golf course (both the gravel path parallel to College, and the rump Corl Street through the golf course) and the path along 322 from Scenery Park towards Lemont.
+The exceptions I am aware of are in the golf course (both the gravel path parallel to College, and the rump Corl Street running north/south) and the path along 322 from Scenery Park towards Lemont.
 A short stretch of the connection from the S Atherton bike path to Garner runs on private sidewalks, which have not reliably been cleared the last couple years.
 In my experience the other paths are  cleared pretty quickly, but people who actually commute on them might have better information.
 I did have a couple very icy trips on S Atherton in 2022.
 Sidewalks and roads on campus are reliably cleared early and quickly.

 It can get pretty cold here in the winter.
 If you're commuting in the morning, you are looking at a couple months below freezing, and sometimes a day or two a year where the temperature dips below 0 F.  Dress appropriately, but it's really not so bad to commute year-round.
 I am a true believer in pogies, e.g. the [Bar Mitts](https://barmitts.com/) brand.
 I know they have them at Freeze Thaw.